-The Galapagos Islands Travel Information
+The Galapagos Islands Tourist Information

-Things to do on your Galapagos Diving Holiday
+Things to do on your Galapagos Holiday

 The Galapagos Islands represent one of the world's most pristine environments.
 From the depths of the ocean rose these remote volcanic outcrops which have since become a biological paradise where both scientists and nature-loving tourists come to marvel at the wonder of evolution and the species diversity resulting from it.